Best Foot Forward

 Her answer was useless, though.
 She had a degree in this stuff, so she had to know something.
 Grief is individual.
 That was her vague answer.
 Someone could get over having his family killed on a Wednesday morning in a few weeks, and he was six months out feeling as emotionally dazed as the day the police had come to his office to bring him the bad news.

-That’s all he remembered.
+That was all he remembered.
 The rest didn’t make sense.
 It wasn’t clear anymore.

 The numbness remained, though, and that was what he tried to cancel out with alcohol.
 He wanted to stop feeling dead in his heart by blunting his senses.